Axtria Earns 2022 Great Place To Work® Certification™

-New Delhi, India, Jan.
-16, 2023 (GLOBE NEWSWIRE) -- Axtria Inc., a global leader of award-winning cloud software and data analytics for the life sciences industry, announced that it once again received a Great Place To Work Certified™ designation in 2022 from the Great Place To Work, an internationally-recognized authority on workplace culture.
-Axtria’s recognition marks the fifth year in a row its India operations and offices have received the acknowledgment as an employee-validated great workplace.
+Berkeley Heights, NJ, Jan.
+17, 2023 (GLOBE NEWSWIRE) -- Axtria Inc., a global leader of award-winning cloud software and data analytics for the life sciences industry, announced that it once again received a Great Place To Work Certified™ designation in 2022 from the Great Place To Work, an internationally recognized authority on workplace culture.
+Axtria’s recognition marks the third consecutive year its US offices have received the acknowledgment as an employee-validated great workplace.

 The Certification is recognized worldwide by employees and employers and is considered the gold standard in identifying and recognizing great workplace cultures.
 More than 10,000 organizations across 60 countries submit applications annually for the Great Place To Work Certified designation.